userr23/simplenote-app/README.md

 # SimpleNote App

-An application to create simple notes and print them to PDF.
+An application to create simple notes and export them to PDF.